DecentraSol/simple-address-book/README.md

-# A simple address book Orbit-DB and Svelte
+# A simple address book with OrbitDB and Svelte

 Enter your own address and store it locally in your browser, share your contact data via qr-code without an app server or cloud.
 Scan and subscribe to other's contact data.
 (TODO)